-Glue can come in handy in so many survival situations that it is a good idea to know how to make your own so that when the SHTF you have all the glue you’ll need.
+Glue can come in handy in so many situations (either in survival situations or around the home or homestead), that it is a good idea to know how to make your own so can make your own should you be unable to buy some..

 Uses for Glue